OzelotVanilla/vscode_colourscheme/README.md

 # vscode_colourscheme
 The colour scheme fit for [Quiet Light]

 Mwno is the colour scheme.
-Please be careful *not* overwrite our original settings.
+Please be careful *not* to overwrite our original settings.
 The position of Mwno should like this: